4teamwork/ftw.upgrade/README.rst

     If set to a non-zero value, the ``savepoints`` argument causes a transaction savepoint to be created every n items.
 This can be used to keep memory usage in check when creating large transactions.
+    The default value ``None`` indicates that we are not configuring this feature and it should use the default configuration, which is usually ``1000``.
+See the `Savepoints`_ section for more details.
+    In order to disable savepoints completely, you can use ``savepoints=False``.

     This method will remove matching brains from the catalog when they are broken because the object of the brain does no longer exist.